How long a muscle strain lasts depends on a number of factors. The muscle healing process has four main stages.

 Our understanding of tissue repair and healing has greatly changed over the last few years.
-Knowledge on the healing and repair process is continuously advancing and changing.
-Tissue healing and repair refers to the body’s ability to replace the destroyed, damaged or injured tissue.
+Knowledge of the healing and repair process is continuously advancing and changing.
+Tissue healing and repair refers to how the body replaces destroyed, damaged, or injured muscle tissue.

 There are four main stages of healing and repair into four phases.
-It is important to understand that these phases are not independent of each other but instead work together to simultaneously produce a favourable end result.
-The four phases of healing and repair can be simplified into Bleeding, Inflammation, Proliferation and Remodelling.
+It is important to understand that these phases are not independent of each other.
+Instead, they work together to simultaneously produce a favourable end result.
+The four phases of healing and repair are Bleeding, Inflammation, Proliferation, and Remodelling.

-Following injury to your calf there is likely to be a degree of bleeding.
-The calf muscle being highly vascular has the potential to bleed for longer with possibility of blood escaping to the tissue.
-The bleeding phase occurs immediately following injury and is considered to be relatively short lived.
-Research suggests that from point of injury to the end of bleeding is often quoted as being between four to six hours though this is an average and bleeding can be significantly longer.
+Following a muscle injury, there is likely to be a degree of bleeding.
+The bleeding phase occurs immediately after injury.
+How long does the bleeding phase of a muscle strain last?
+Research suggests that from point of injury to the end of bleeding is between four to six hours.
+However, this is an average and bleeding can be significantly longer.